linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 19.09.2025
+- Topic: Prompt Your AI Network
+- Directory: /posts/2025/September/19
+- Description: ``` Effortless consistency in social media marketing.
+Stay visible and strengthen your brand by automating your posts and focusing on what matters: your community.```

 ### 18.09.2025
 - Topic: You are the media!
 - Directory: /posts/2025/September/18